 c.
-Generally, surrounding existing uses include the Plumes Brophy Fire Department and agricultural land to the north; agricultural land, rural residences, and single-family residences to the east and west; and agricultural land to the south.
-SR 65 and UPRR tracks bound the Pottery World project site to the east.
-Given the relatively rural nature of the project area, the relevant threshold for the purposes of the analysis provided below is whether, in a non-urbanized area, the proposed project would substantially degrade the existing visual character or quality of public views of the site and its surroundings.
+The site is bound by SR 65 to the west and UPRR to the east.
+Generally, surrounding existing uses include Walker Telecomm and an apartment complex to the north; Tom Abe Park, Wheatland City Hall, Wheatland Community Center, and single-family residences to the east, across the UPRR tracks; commercial uses to the south, across 1st Street; and a single-family residence and 1st Street to the south.
+Given the relatively urban nature of the project area, the relevant threshold for the purposes of the analysis provided below is whether, in an urbanized area, the proposed project would conflict with applicable zoning and other regulations governing scenic quality.
 The proposed project does not include any site-specific development plans, designs, or proposals.
+The proposed project would include a General Plan Amendment to change the land use designation from MDR to Commercial, and Pre-Zoning of the site from AE-40 to C-3.

-Caltrans.
+1 Caltrans.
 Scenic Highways.
 Available at: https://dot.ca.gov/programs/design/lap-landscape-architecture-and-community-livability/lap-liv-i-scenic-highways.
-Accessed November 2022.
+Accessed May 2023.